UFC on Fox 28 Results: The Real Winners and Losers

 Sorry, Orlando.
 You didn't deserve this fight card.

 Originally, Yoel Romero vs. David Branch was the main event.
 Romero got pulled from the card in order to fight Luke Rockhold at UFC 221, and Orlando got Emmett vs. Stephens instead.
-A fine fight, but it definitely didn't inspire anyone in Orlando to make a concerted effort to get to the Amway Center for the event.
+A fine fight, but it didn't inspire many in Orlando to make a concerted effort to get to the Amway Center for the event.

 This was yet another lackluster fight card put on by the UFC.
 Were Orlando's fight fans supposed to be excited because it aired on Fox and not Fox Sports 1 or UFC Fight Pass?
 There was little effort to give the fans an event they could get excited about going to on a Saturday evening.